sunminmgyan/sunminmgyan.github.io/_posts/2022-08-05-test-conversion.md

 ---
-title: Test-Conversion
+title: Test Conversion
 author: Mingyan Sun
 date: 2022-08-05
 layout: post

 ---

-# **This procedure primarily discusses the unit conversion within the RBG-Maxwell framework.**
+This procedure primarily discusses the unit conversion within the RBG-Maxwell framework.

 > For detailed information regarding the specific structure and content of the program, please refer to [Conversion](http://sunminmgyan.github.io/jekyll/2022-07-10-Conversion.html)